Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Agustus 2025 01.47.04 UTC
+- WIB: Jumat, 8 Agustus 2025 02.26.16 UTC
-- WITA: Jumat, 8 Agustus 2025 02.47.04 UTC
+- WITA: Jumat, 8 Agustus 2025 03.26.16 UTC
-- WIT: Jumat, 8 Agustus 2025 03.47.04 UTC
+- WIT: Jumat, 8 Agustus 2025 04.26.16 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: attitude
+Kategori: technology